QuentinRa/blog.quentinra.dev/proj/methods/index.md

 Since I don't like wasting my time, I think you should

-* do a mockup of your application
+* do a mock-up of your application
-  (with events... maybe in Boostrap/JS or using an app)
+  (with events... maybe in Bootstrap/JS or using an app)
 * then do the **MDD** method

 By doing so, you will most likely find more things than doing, again and again, loops, using the sequence diagram to find the missing classes/attributes/relationships...
-Or coding then going back to update the model...
+Or coding, then going back to update the model...
-I'm using boostrap and it makes' it easy to create a mockup (at least I'm doing this for all my apps and I feel like it's worth it).
+I'm using Bootstrap, and it makes' it easy to create a mock-up (at least I'm doing this for all my apps, and I feel like it's worth it).
 Check the [HMI](../hmi/index.md) course to get some help.